1 What Kind of APIs Does Mendix Expose?

 These are some examples of how you can extend the Mendix Platform with new functionality:

 - The Connector Kit enables creating custom integration and connectors.
 You can create a set of visual reusable microflow activities to handle integration with all sorts of services and existing applications.
 The Mendix App Store/Marketplace contains connectors for services like Slack and Twitter.
 Using these services becomes as simple as dragging a microflow activity from your Mendix Studio and Mendix Studio Pro toolbox into a microflow.

 - Since connectors are written in Java, they can use any Java library available.
 That means you can seamlessly integrate existing scientific libraries into your Mendix application.
 And via the Mendix Runtime API, a connector can utilize all the functionality in your app model, including entities, data sets, microflows, pages, and configurations.

 - The Mendix Runtime API is also used to provide integration for Mendix apps with existing identity management systems like Microsoft Active Directory.
-To see how this is done, check out the SAML module in the Mendix App Store.
+To see how this is done, check out the SAML module in the Mendix App Store/Marketplace.

 - You can extend the way data is stored and retrieved in Mendix.
 Through the SQL API, it is possible to use database-specific functionality like indexes that can improve performance for specific situations.
 Integrations with alternative databases (for example, NoSQL databases) are also possible.
-For details, see the Redis Connector and Cassandra Connector in the Mendix App Store.
+For details, see the Redis Connector and Cassandra Connector in the Mendix App Store/Marketplace.